Skip to content Skip to sidebar Skip to footer

 Read more

-How Harris County Turned a Bond Vote Into Real Results for Flood-Prone Communities
+How Harris County Flood Control District Turned a Bond Program Into Real Results for Flood-Prone Communities

 In 2018, Harris County voters approved a bond measure to advance comprehensive flood risk reduction efforts countywide.
 Designed as a multi-pronged response to both immediate and long-term flood challenges, the 2018 Bond Program includes 181 active funding categories (Bond IDs) that support a wide array of project types.
 The program’s flexible structure allows each Bond…